-Many times a family will want to tailor a favorite photograph just slightly as a memorial.
-In cases in which the deceased appears with a special pose in a photo filled with other people, family can and will often request that artists edit the photo to remove the other people.
-(Because having them appear on the deceased’s grave marker might not be appropriate.)
-This sort of request can be relatively easy for technicians to honor, and that surprises many family members who had assumed that their ceramic picture would have to match the photo as it exists.
-That is simply not the case.
+Many times a family will want to tailor a favorite photograph, just slightly, before it is permanently converted into the ceramic, to be used as a memorial.
+This can easily be done, and we offer a variety of ways the photo can be augmented so it is suitable to the desires of the family.
+For example, in cases where the deceased is in a group photo, in which there are several other people, a family can, and often will, request that photo technicians edit the photo to remove the other people.
+This can be done for a variety of reasons, but usually a person is cropped so the image is of only them because some may feel that having the additional friends or family members appear on the deceased’s grave marker might not be appropriate.
+This sort of request can be relatively easy for technicians to honor, and that surprises many family members who had assumed that their ceramic picture would have to match the photo as it exists, which is simply not the case.
 While not all requests for modifications can be fulfilled, for many technical reasons, a great number of them can be, and families can certainly benefit by assuring that the favorite pose, or most precious smile, of their lost loved one can be preserved and shared for generations to come.
 Families are often surprised to learn that, among the simple changes that can be made to a photograph that will appear on ceramic picture is the removal of background.
 If, for example, a family wishes to remove a particular setting from a picture in which their loved one is, otherwise, perfectly portrayed, technicians can usually do that with relative ease, leaving only a transparent or attractive single-color background in its place.

 It should be noted that none of these modifications require the destruction of the original photograph.
-One of the great features of modern technology is that artists can add the most complex of edits to a photograph and still keep the original intact.
+One of the great features of modern technology is that the photo technicians can add the most complex of edits to a photograph and still keep the original intact.
 This phenomenon applies to hard copies of originals as well as to digital versions of photographs.
-When presented with a hard copy photograph, technicians can simply use a scanner to create a digital version which can then be manipulated until the artist and/or family are content that it will be a fitting memorial for their loved one.
+When presented with a hard copy photograph, technicians can simply use a scanner to create a digital version which can then be manipulated until the technician and/or family are content that it will be a fitting memorial for their loved one.
 The original can then be returned to the family to be used for whatever other purposes may be appropriate.